zhuangwang93/Espresso/README.md

 The DNN models used by Espresso are in [examples](https://github.com/zhuangwang93/Espresso/tree/master/byteps/torch/examples).
 There are six DNN models and each of them has a folder under examples/

-Follow the instructions in each example to reproduce the experiments results in Figure 11 and Figure 12.
+Follow the instructions in this directory to reproduce the experiments results in Figure 11 and Figure 12.

 ## Compression strategy selection time